ArviinM/family-camp-registration/task-breakdown.md

 **Phase 6: Admin View & Management (Est. 0.5 days - *Basic version*)**

-* [ ] **Task 6.1:** Create a basic Admin Page UI (`/admin`).
+* [ ] **Task 6.1:** Create a basic Admin Page UI (e.g., `/dashboard` or `/dashboard/admin`).
 Secure it using Supabase Auth and RLS, or simple password protection if Auth is too complex for the timeframe.
+Implement the Shadcn UI Sidebar layout for the dashboard.
-* [ ] **Task 6.2:** Fetch and display the list of all *eligible* registrants (age >= 12) directly from Supabase using the client library in a component (Client or Server Component - preferably Client if doing direct client-side fetches).
+* [ ] **Task 6.2:** Fetch and display the list of all *eligible* registrants (age >= 12) directly from Supabase using the client library in a component on the admin page/dashboard.
 Use Shadcn/ui Table.
 Ensure RLS allows admin reads.
-* [ ] **Task 6.3:** Add client-side filtering/tabs to view participants by assigned group.
+* [ ] **Task 6.3:** Add client-side filtering/tabs to view participants by assigned group on the admin page/dashboard.
 Fetch data accordingly from Supabase using the client library.
-* [ ] **Task 6.4:** Add buttons/links to trigger Export and Import client-side functions.
+* [ ] **Task 6.4:** Add buttons/links on the admin page/dashboard to trigger Export and Import client-side functions.
-* [ ] **Task 6.5:** (Optional) Add a button to manually trigger the grouping process (calling the relevant client-side function or Supabase Function).
+* [ ] **Task 6.5:** (Optional) Add a button on the admin page/dashboard to manually trigger the grouping process (calling the relevant client-side function or Supabase Function).

 **Phase 7: Testing & Deployment (Est. 0.5 days)**